giladturok/awesome-ml-compute-grants/README.md

-Awesome list of compute grants that academics + researchers can use for machine learning research.
+This is a list of awesome compute grants that academics + researchers can use for machine learning research.

 Grants often require an application, and if selected, awards you with either compute credits or cluster access.
+This list focuses on grants that are a minimum of $1,000 worth of resources.

+Pull requests welcome!

 | Grant Name | Grant Award | Sponsoring Institution | Eligibility | Grant Details |
 | -------- | ------- | -------- | -------- | -------- |